TheStig294/ttt-tweaks-and-fixes/README.md

 <https://steamcommunity.com/sharedfiles/filedetails/?id=2087368173>

 - "Hot Potato" by SkyDivingL\
-Added option of changing the music of the hot potato to a royalty-free alternative\
+Added option of changing the music of the hot potato to a royalty-free alternative, fixed ttt_hotpotato_speedbuff convar not working\
 <https://steamcommunity.com/sharedfiles/filedetails/?id=2377790970>

 - "Bonk Bat" by kev0\